openvinotoolkit/openvino/README.md

-This open source version includes two components: namely [Model Optimizer] and [Inference Engine], as well as CPU, GPU and heterogeneous plugins to accelerate deep learning inferencing on Intel&reg; CPUs and Intel(R) Processor Graphics.
+This open source version includes two components: namely [Model Optimizer] and [Inference Engine], as well as CPU, GPU and heterogeneous plugins to accelerate deep learning inferencing on Intel&reg; CPUs and Intel&reg; Processor Graphics.
 It supports pre-trained models from the [Open Model Zoo], along with 100+ open source and public models in popular formats such as Caffe\*, TensorFlow\*, MXNet\* and ONNX\*.